Best TV for Hard of Hearing People

 Making the Bluetooth connection on the settings should give you dual or multiple connection options.
 The language used to call this dual connection differs depending on the brand.

-A stand-alone Bluetooth optical audio adapter can fix the problem can fix the multiple connected devices.
+A stand-alone Bluetooth optical audio adapter can fix the problem of multiple connected devices.
 Your best option is an all-in-one solution.

-Have you ever found yourself watching TV, and everyone is laughing a second or two ahead of you?
+Have you ever found yourself watching television with hearing loss, and everyone is laughing a second or two ahead of you?
 Well, you’re experiencing a lag between the sound from the TV and your Bluetooth speaker.

-Realistically, if you are choosing a Bluetooth connection, you have to make a compromise on sound quality.
-The technology for Bluetooth requires that sound be altered and compressed to make its journey to your hearing aids.
-If you have a wired headset, it might be the better way for now until all Bluetooth device has the new technology called Qualcomm’s aptX Low Latency.
+Realistically, if you choose a Bluetooth connection, you must compromise on sound quality.
+The technology for Bluetooth requires that sound be altered and compressed to journey to your hearing aids.
+If you have a wired headset, it might be the best way for now until all Bluetooth devices have the new technology called Qualcomm’s aptX Low Latency.

-You got to be cool with the amount of battery energy
+You have to be cool with the amount of battery energy

-Hearing aids are already notorious when it comes to using hearing aid batteries.
+Hearing aids are already notorious for using hearing aid batteries.
 Even more so when it uses Bluetooth technologies.

 The challenge is that we all use Bluetooth connections to make phone calls, watch YouTube videos or listen in on our Zoom meetings.

 It’s all a bit too much for the hearing devices to stream constant sounds into thin air.
-So as long as you are cool with not having to worry about wasting a lot of batteries, your Bluetooth feature shouldn’t be a problem.
+So, as long as you are cool and do not have to worry about wasting a lot of batteries, your Bluetooth feature shouldn’t be a problem.

 Some people and things are just going to get tuned out